mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 entropy and derive the Boltzmann distribution, we know that to compute the probability of a specific microstate (or a macrostate), we simply take the Boltzmann weight of the microstate and divide by the *sum* of all of the other Boltzmann weights of the states available to the system.
+This sum of Boltzmann weights place a very special role in statistical mechanics, and it is known as the *partition function* of the system.
 Therefore, to calculate
 $p_{\text{bound}}$ we compute
 $$
 p_{\text{bound}} =